 It’s important to address Dispute Resolution in your Recruitment Agreement.

 Inevitably, some kind of disagreement between you and your Recruiter will come up.
 It’s important to have a clause within your contract in place to protect yourself.

 At a minimum, you should have an indemnification clause requiring the Recruiter to defend and indemnify you if your company suffers directly because of their actions.

 Additionally, your lawyer can advise you whether you should include a provision requiring the Recruiter to agree to waive their right to a jury trial in the event of a disagreement.

 You can theoretically draft a Recruitment Agreement yourself, but it is a good idea to have a lawyer draft it for you.

 A Recruitment Agreement does so much more for your business than define your relationship.
-This is a crucial document meant to protect your company and its interests, and should be handle by a qualified business lawyer.
+This is a crucial document meant to protect your company and its interests and should be handled by a qualified business lawyer.

 Hiring a Recruiter is a huge help for any business, but you need a Recruitment Agreement in place to protect yourself.